graphql/graphql-spec/spec/Section 3 -- Type System.md

 ```

 Where `name` is a field that will yield a `String` value, and `age` is a field
-that will yield an `Int` value, and `picture` a field that will yield a
+that will yield an `Int` value, and `picture` is a field that will yield a
 `Url` value.

 A query of an object value must select at least one field.
 This selection of